Directed by: Christopher Nolan || Produced by: Emma Thomas, Christopher Nolan, Lynda Obst

 That’s all that can be said about Interstellar.
 While it is an intellectually ambitious film, the final project itself you’ll see in theatres is not exceptional (particularly when compared to Nolan’s original inspiration, Kubrick’s 2001: A Space Odyssey ), and there’s little reason to look too deeply into the movie’s narrative when it’s thematic content isn’t all that subtle.
 Compared to a Gravity (2013) or your average space-adventure film, Interstellar is smarter and more emotionally engaging, but in comparison to most of the films it’s paying homage to, it’s rather straightforward.
 My guess is that this film is easy to overthink for general audiences, and that’s probably why many non-sci-fi fans are either loving or hating this film.
 I respect Christopher Nolan for not shoving another generic space-adventure romp down our throats, but rather using his name-brand recognition and complete freedom from studio interference (that latter point a true rarity in Hollywood) to do something commercially risky and against-the-grain.
 He used his mega-mainstream status to do something decidedly non-mainstream.

 SUMMARY & RECOMMENDATION: Interstellar’s scientifically accurate yet speculative visuals are glorious and not just for show, but in fact critical elements of its adventurous story.
-Several setpieces, such as the spinning mothership-docking sequence, are as magnificent as the most pulse-pounding moments from last year’s Gravity while featuring none of the annoying Sandra Bullock.
-Hoyte van Hoytema’s cinematography is awesome, Interstellar is proficient at telling a true science-fiction story that makes use of actual science, speculative fiction, and philosophy to contemplate interesting questions about the human condition, exploration, and the future of humanity.
-Some of it is hokey, but much of it is truly engaging.
+Several set-pieces, such as the spinning mothership-docking sequence, are as magnificent as the most pulse-pounding moments from last year’s Gravity while featuring none of the annoying Sandra Bullock.
+Hoyte van Hoytema’s cinematography is awesome.

 — However… the story gets too far up its own ass by the time we get to the fifth-dimensional black hole sequence, and numerous parts of the story’s premise are either incoherent, confusing, or nonsensical to the point it’s distracting (super-evolved, 5th dimensional human beings, really?).
-Nolan’s major directing misstep is how he refuses to stop intercutting the scenes back on earth with the astronaut team.
+Nolan’s major directing misstep is how he refuses to stop intercutting the far less interesting scenes back on earth with the astronaut team.
 The earth sequences should have been edited down to a minimum.